How To Cook Quinoa on the stovetop perfectly every time with these tips and tricks for perfect quinoa every time!

 2. Rinsing: Rinse under cold water.

-3. Cooking: Simmer rinsed quinoa with water and salt on low after boiling, covered, for 13 minutes.
+3. Cooking: Simmer quinoa with water and salt on low after boiling, covered, for 13 mins.

 4. Resting: Let sit covered for 10 minutes off heat.